AmbireTech/adex-protocol/README.md

 There are a few ways to mitigate that in AdEx:

 1) Traditional ad tech methods, such as IP whitelists/blacklists;
-2) The SDK has to send each event to each validator, and the platform(s) will keep an internal ledger of IPs events came from and impose a limit;
+2) The SDK has to send each event to each validator, and they will keep an internal ledger of IPs events came from and impose a limit;
 3) Requiring a proof of work challenge to be solved in order to submit a click/impression message, therefore making it more expensive than the reward you'd get for the corresponding event;
 4) The SDK allows publishers to vouch for users of their website/app, for example if a user registers on your website and verifies a valid phone number; that allows users to gain reputation as "real" users, and therefore more conservative advertisers may define in their campaigns to only target users above a certain threshold;
 5) Publishers integrating the SDK may opt to show a captcha to users, the first time the user's cryptographic identity is created; this essentially means the user will solve the captcha once for all sites that integrate AdEx; they will need to solve the captcha again if they clear `localStorage` or change their browser.